meklort/bcm5719-fw/README.md

 ```

 ## Status
-The current version of teh code is functional and is able to handle network traffic over NC-SI
+The current version of the code is functional and is able to handle network traffic over NC-SI
   - Libraries:
     - MII Library: Done
     - NVRAM Library: Done